 3. Cocos Island, Costa Rica

-The best timeframe to dive at Cocos Island is from June to December.
-This is known as the wet season and is also when plankton blooms attract large amounts of marine life, including the schooling hammerhead sharks that make the island famous and give one of the best dive sites in the world.
+The best time to dive at Cocos Island is from June to December.
+This is known as the wet season and is also when plankton blooms attract large amounts of marine life, including the schooling hammerhead sharks that make the island famous as one of the world’s best dive sites.
+For this reason, Cocos Island is undoubtedly one of the best diving spots in July.

 During July, you might also encounter whale sharks and manta rays at this liveaboard-only destination.
 However, be prepared for decreased visibility versus the dry season and cooler temperatures.
 It’s also important that you have experience diving in a current before attempting a trip to this Costa Rican island.